WhiteSymmetry/kececinumbers/README.md

 ## Quick Start

-The following example creates and visualizes a Keçeci sequence with POSITIVE_REAL numbers.
+The following example generates and visualizes a Keçeci sequence with POSITIVE_REAL numbers.

 ```python
 import kececinumbers as kn